wacilpong/blog/content/post/configuration/when-connect-ssh.md

 date: "2018-04-03"
 tags: ["configuration"]
 draft: false
+og_description: "We sometimes need to connect to computer in other network.
+It is necessary the key like pem(Private Enhanced Mail) When we connect."
 ---

 We sometimes need to connect to computer in other network.
 It is necessary the key like pem(Private Enhanced Mail) When we connect.
 I will just write the flow about it.